Cold War conflict

 In February 1951 the wharfies began the most expensive industrial dispute in New Zealand history.
 They had already negotiated a 6% wage increase with their employers.
 When the Arbitration Court then issued a general wage increase of 15%, the ship owners offered to pay watersiders only the 9% difference rather than a full additional 15%.
 In protest, the wharfies stopped working overtime.
 Their employers ordered them to work the extra hours, and no longer hired them when they refused.
 The union regarded the dispute as a lockout by employers, but the ship owners insisted that the refusal to work overtime was an illegal strike.

 War on women

 Women and children felt some of the worst effects of the emergency regulations introduced during the 1951 waterfront dispute.
 Labour MP Mabel Howard called the dispute ‘a war on women’,1 because the wives of strikers had to survive with no income, and it was illegal for anyone to help them.
 The regulations applied to children too.
-In Wellington’s Clifton Terrace primary school, strikers’ children were separated from other pupils during playtime in case they illegally shared their lunches.
+At Wellington’s Clifton Terrace primary school, strikers’ children were separated from other pupils during playtime in case they illegally shared their lunches.